 Requests for funding are limited to estimated costs associated with travel to and from the annual meeting.
-Eligible expenses include airfare, ground transportation (shuttles/taxis/Uber, bus, train, etc), and rental car and fuel.
+Eligible expenses include airfare, ground transportation (shuttles/taxis/Uber, bus, train, etc), and fuel.
 Non-travel related costs (e.g., meeting registration, lodging, etc.) cannot be included in the funding request.

 Student Presentation Awards